htcondor/htmap/docs/source/index.rst

    These questions are asked, sometimes frequently.

 :doc:`devs`
-   Information for developers: how HTMap works under the hood, and how to set up a development environment.
+   How HTMap works under the hood; how to set up a development environment.

 .. toctree::